Application Portfolio Management: A Detailed Guide

 Why is managing your SaaS portfolio necessary?

-• You can identify opportunities for cost optimization through effective APM, such as eliminating underutilized or redundant applications and optimizing pricing plans.
+• Through effective APM, you can identify SaaS cost optimization opportunities.
+It involves eliminating underutilized or redundant applications and optimizing pricing plans.

 • You can identify performance bottlenecks, address issues promptly, and optimize resource allocation to enhance productivity.